webplatform/docs/apis/css-regions/CSSRegionStyleRule/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'Represents an @region rule in a CSS style sheet, which applies styles to fragments of content that flow into a CSS region.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: CSS-Regions
+  - CSS-Regions
 uri: apis/css-regions/CSSRegionStyleRule

 ---